liborty/rstats/README.md

 Its methods operate on one slice of generic data and take no arguments.
 For example, `s.amean()` returns the arithmetic mean of the data in slice `s`.
 Some of these methods are checked and will report all kinds of errors, such as an empty input.
-This means you have to call `.unwrap()` or something similar on their  results.
+This means you have to call `.unwrap()` or something better on their results.

 Included in this trait are: